1House Global API Documentation

 Platform Parameter Required

-All sign-in and sign-up requests must include a platform parameter to specify which 1House platform you're accessing.
+All sign-in requests must include a platform parameter to specify which 1House platform you're accessing.

 User Authentication Flow